Bill of capacity is the capacity in different departments required to make a product.

 The bill of capacity can be calculated in either qualitative or quantitative terms, depending on the organization’s needs.

-Qualitative BOC – Asking what production level may be expected under different levels of resources availability, e.g., “If we have 10% more manpower, how much additional output would that potentially produce?”.
+Qualitative BOC – Asking what production level may be expected under different levels of resource availability, e.g., “If we have 10% more manpower, how much additional output would that potentially produce?”.

-[Below is the sample data form for collecting the capacity bills details.]
+[Below is the sample data form for collecting the capacity bill details.]

 Benefits of BOC

-The BoC can also be used as input during the new product design process by identifying materials required for the next production cycle of the current product under development – this ensures there are no material shortages during prototyping phases.
+The BoC can also be used as input during the new product design process by identifying materials required for the next production cycle of the current product under development.

 BoCs provide valuable insights into material utilization at every level of the supply chain, right down to raw materials.